“Yea, but where are you really from?”

 - As you interact with others, avoid making assumptions and labeling individuals.

-- Participate in continuing education activities such as taking college courses on diversity and inclusion or ask your human resources offices about upcoming workshops.
+- Participate in continuing educational activities such as taking college courses on diversity and inclusion or ask your human resources offices about upcoming workshops.

 If you detect that you may have committed a microaggression, perhaps an individual winced or clearly reacted negatively–take responsibility.
 It is important to admit when we commit microaggressions, learn from the wrongdoing, apologize, and do better.